syncfusion-content/uwp-docs/uwp/SfTextBoxExt/Dealing-with-Suggestion-Box.md

 ## Avoid opening suggestion box

-APIs are available to avoid pop-ups. you can set the `SuggestionBoxPlacement` is None.
+The APIs are available to avoid opening the popups.
+By setting the `SuggestionBoxPlacement` API to None, you can avoid opening suggestion box.

 {% tabs %}